 Working in the private sector

-- employees and workers of the federal government and the local governmental departments
+- employees and workers of the federal government and the local government entities

-- members of armed forces, police and security
+- employees of the armed forces, police and security

 Learn about key resolutions and circulars pertaining to employer-employee relations in the private sector.